TheRedSpy15/The-Trail/README.md

 I make updates first to the "Pre-Update" branch and then to the Main branch when I feel the update is ready to go on the stable branch (Main)

-Also, the game can run on PC whith Java installed.
+Also, the .jar file REQUIRES to Java installed.
 A .exe will come for Windows users without Java.